Results updated February 2026

 Overview

-The Emissions Reduction Assurance Committee (ERAC) is seeking feedback on a proposed variation to the Carbon Credits (Carbon Farming Initiative—Animal Effluent Management) Methodology Determination 2019 (the method).
+The Emissions Reduction Assurance Committee (ERAC) sought feedback on a proposed variation to the Carbon Credits (Carbon Farming Initiative—Animal Effluent Management) Methodology Determination 2019 (the method).

 The proposed variation will extend the crediting period for non-biomethane projects under the method: from 12 to 15 years for projects that combust methane using a flare, and from 7 to 15 years for those that use an engine to generate electricity.